 Discussions and Conclusion

 This document has presented an analysis of the coexistence between the IEEE 802.15.6ma and other IEEE 802 standards.
-In general, if PHY and MAC specification of any standard and non-standard networks are known, there is a manner of coexistence assurance by cognitive sensing with such a pre-knowledge, but it is out of range in this revision IEEE802.15.6ma and manufacturer option.
+In general, if PHY and MAC specification of any standard and non-standard networks are known, there is a manner of coexistence Assessmentby cognitive sensing with such a pre-knowledge, but it is out of range in this revision IEEE802.15.6ma and manufacturer option.